-What I am talking about here is your view on repentance, and your thoughts on biblical repentance will be the difference between life and death, restoration and dysfunction, and joy and sorrow.
-And to truly discern your daily practice of repentance, it may be wise to talk to a friend about this life-altering question.
+What I am talking about here is your view on repentance, which will be the difference between life and death, restoration and dysfunction, and joy and sorrow.
+To truly discern your daily practice of repentance, it may be wise to talk to a friend about this life-altering question.

 For even if I made you grieve with my letter, I do not regret it—though I did regret it, for I see that letter grieved you, though only for a while.
 As it is, I rejoice, not because you were grieved, but because you were grieved into repenting.
 For you felt a godly grief.
 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
 For see what earnestness this godly grief has produced in you, but also what eagerness to clear yourselves, what indignation, what fear, what longing, what zeal, what punishment!
 At every point, you have proved yourselves innocent in the matter.

 Paul previously wrote a stern rebuke to the Corinthians.
 In this letter that we call 2 Corinthians, he commended them because his confrontational first letter helped bring them to godly repentance.
 These Christians genuinely changed.
 This type of response is what godly sorrow is.
 It produces a repentance that leads to a spiritual life that has no regret.

 It is not a self-focused sorrow that leads to regret, but sadness that fully releases a Christian from the sins he committed.
 Worldly sorrow is different from the godly sorrow that Paul was commending the Corinthian Christians for having.
 “Worldly sorrow” has non-repentive characteristics.
 Here are a few of them.